 The Coast Guard is in the contract deployment phase for the Western Rivers and will soon release a request for proposal for the design and installation of the Rescue 21 system, according to Lockhart.
 The service anticipates making a contract award in late 2012.

 In Alaska, site work has already begun, and, in September 2012, the Coast Guard awarded a $7.8 million contract to Motorola for 31 communication consoles that will be used to interface with existing and potential future remote tower sites.

 In the southern portion of Alaska, the Coast Guard has identified more than 30 critical areas where expanded VHF-FM communications capability will be installed.
 The remoteness of these locations presents significant challenges, including weatherproofing the equipment and ensuring power availability even under the most severe conditions.

 The Coast Guard has been experimenting with alternative power sources, such as solid oxide fuel cells and wind generated power, to support Rescue 21 functionality in Alaska, said Capt.
 Patricia McFetridge, Rescue 21’s project manager.

 “Finding reliable power sources to service each tower is one of our greatest challenges.
 Sites are very remote, and due to extreme weather you only have a limited window of opportunity to get out there and service them.
 With wind generated power, the problem is that some of the turbines are actually being ripped off the mountainside due to severe high winds,” McFetridge said.
 “Still, anything we can do to get the cost of power down will certainly benefit us in the long run.”

-The Coast Guard plans to complete work on the Western Rivers sectors in 2014 and Alaska sectors in 2017.To learn more about the Rescue 21 project, please visit http://www.uscg.mil/acquisition/rescue21/.
+The Coast Guard plans to complete work on the Western Rivers sectors in 2014 and Alaska sectors in 2017.For more information: Rescue 21 project page